-Summary balance sheet As at 31 December 2013 £'million Investments at fair value 299.8 Working capital (1.1) Cash 16.2 Net assets attributable to Ordinary shares 314.9 Net asset value (before interim dividend declared) 101.5 pence per share Net asset value (after interim dividend declared) 99.0 pence per share
+Summary balance sheet As at 31 December 2013 £'million Investment at fair value 299.8 Working capital (1.1) Cash 16.2 Net assets attributable to ordinary shares 314.9 Net asset value (before interim dividend declared) 101.5 pence per share Net asset value (after interim dividend declared) 99.0 pence per share

-As at 31 December 2013, the fair market value of the Groups Investments was £299.8 million which excludes the deferred funding obligation of £0.8 million that the Company is expected to contribute to the Marvel Farms Solar Park.
+As at 31 December 2013, the fair market value of the Group's investments was £299.8 million which excludes the deferred funding obligation of £0.8 million that the Company is expected to contribute to the Marvel Farms Solar Park.
 After adding back this funding obligation the value of the Portfolio is £300.6 million.
-The growth in the portfolio value is explained in the Mangers Report.
+The growth in the portfolio value is explained in the Managers' Report.

-Working capital is negative as the Investment and Operations Manager is paid quarterly in arrears.
+Working capital is negative as the Investment Manager and Operations Manager are paid quarterly in arrears.